-- Industry Background
+- · Industry Background

 - M&A/Finance/Capital Markets

 - Environmental, Health, Safety & Sustainability

-- · Executive Experience
+- Executive Experience

-- Executive Compensation - Risk Management
+- · Executive Compensation - Risk Management

-Mr. Stice has served as our Chairman of the Board since February 2022, as our Chief Executive Officer since January 2012 and as a director of the Company since November 2012.
-Mr. Stice has also served as the Chief Executive Officer and a director of the general partner of Viper Energy Partners LP (Nasdaq: VNOM), our publicly traded subsidiary, since February 2014 and as the Chief Executive Officer and a director of the general partner of Rattler since July 2018.
-Rattler was a publicly traded subsidiary of Diamondback until it merged with Diamondback in August 2022.
-Prior to these positions with Diamondback and the general partners of Viper and Rattler, Mr. Stice served as Diamondback's President and Chief Operating Officer from April 2011 to January 2012.
+Mr. Stice has served as our Chairman of the Board since February 2022, as our Chief Executive Officer since January 2012 and as a director of Diamondback since November 2012.
+Mr. Stice has also served as the Chief Executive Officer and as a director of the general partner of Viper Energy Partners LP (Nasdaq: VNOM), our publicly traded subsidiary, since February 2014 and as the Chief Executive Officer and as a director of the general partner of Rattler Midstream LP, which was acquired by Diamondback in a merger in August 2022 and is no longer publicly traded, since July 2018.
+Prior to these positions with Diamondback and the general partners of Viper and Rattler, he served as our President and Chief Operating Officer from April 2011 to January 2012.
 From November 2010 to April 2011, Mr. Stice served as a Production Manager of Apache Corporation, an oil and gas exploration company.
-He served as a Vice President of Laredo Petroleum Holdings, Inc., an oil and gas exploration and production company, from September 2008 to September 2010, and as a Development Manager of ConocoPhillips/Burlington Resources Mid Continent Business Unit, an oil and gas exploration company, from April 2006 until August 2008.
+He served as a Vice President of Laredo Petroleum Holdings, Inc., an oil and gas exploration and production company, from September 2008 to September 2010 and as a Development Manager of ConocoPhillips/Burlington Resources Mid Continent Business Unit, an oil and gas exploration company, from April 2006 until August 2008.
 Prior to that, Mr. Stice held a series of positions of increasing responsibilities at Burlington Resources until that company was acquired by ConocoPhillips in March 2006.
 He started his career with Mobil Oil in 1985.
-Mr. Stice has 38 years of industry experience and over 29 years of management experience.
+Mr. Stice has 37 years of industry experience and over 28 years of management experience.
 Mr. Stice graduated from Texas A&M University with a Bachelor of Science degree in Petroleum Engineering.
-Mr. Stice is a registered engineer in the State of Texas, and is a 38-year member of the Society of Petroleum Engineers.
-He also serves on industry boards for the American Petroleum Institute, American Exploration and Production Council, the Domestic Energy Producers Alliance, the Permian Strategic Partnership, the Texas A&M Petroleum Engineering Advisory Board, and the Texas A&M Engineering Advisory Council.
-Additionally, Mr. Stice is on the board of the Dynamic Catholic Institute, and the local community board for the Midland Chamber of Commerce.
+Mr. Stice is a registered engineer in the State of Texas, and is a 37-year member of the Society of Petroleum Engineers.
+He also serves on industry boards for the American Exploration and Production Council, the American Petroleum Institute, the Domestic Energy Producers Alliance, the Permian Strategic Partnership, the Texas A&M Petroleum Engineering Advisory Board and the All-American Wildcatters.
+Additionally, he is on the board of the Dynamic Catholic Institute and on local community boards for the Permian Basin Medical Center and the Midland College Foundation.
 We believe that Mr. Stice's leadership within the Company, his management experience and his knowledge of the critical internal and external challenges facing the Company and the oil and natural gas industry as a whole qualify him for service on our board of directors.

-In particular, we believe Mr. Stice's strengths in the following core competencies provide value to our board of directors: Industry Background; Environmental, Health, Safety & Sustainability; M&A/Finance/Capital Markets; Executive Experience; Executive Compensation; and Risk Management.
+- Committees:

-Committees: Audit
+Audit

-- Nominating and
+- Nominating and Corporate Governance

-- Corporate

-Governance

 - Safety, Sustainability and Corporate Responsibility